5 Encouraging Tithe and Offering Messages

 This passage is calling us to use what we have to invest in God’s Kingdom, where moth and rust cannot destroy anything.
 And where thieves can’t break in and steal.

-This scripture is showing us that when we look to God and commit ourselves to Him, our finances will also be committed to Heavenly things.
+This verse is showing us that when we look to God and commit ourselves to Him, our finances will also be committed to Heavenly things.
 Both our heart and our money must be in the same place.
 Money isn’t just a thing we use here on earth.
 How we use our resources is an open display of whose we are.

 4. GIVING: THE ANTIDOTE TO HOARDING